-Reconciliation of Governmental Funds Statement of Revenues, Expenditures, and Changes in Fund Balances to the Statement of Activities For the year ended June 30, 2020
+Reconciliation of Governmental Funds Statement of Revenues, Expenditures, and Changes in Fund Balances to the Statement of Activities For the year ended June 30, 2021

-Amounts reported for governmental activities in the statement of activities are diffe rent due to the following: Net Changes in Fund Balance - Total Governmental Funds \$ (39,405) Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
+Amounts reported for governmental activities in the statement of activities are different due to the e following: Net Changes in Fund Balance - Total Governmental Funds \$ 1,984,720 Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
 However, for governmental activities, those costs are shown as assets in the statement of net position and depreciation is allocated over their useful lives.
-(4.000.000) Depreciation expense (1,298,663) 1,707,345 Changes in proportionate share of net pension asset/liability reported in the statement of activities do not provide for or require the use of current financial resources and therefore are not reported as revenues or expenditures in the government funds.
-Teachers' retirement system Employees' retirement system (609,645) (322,685) Bond proceeds provide current financial resources to governmental funds, but issuing debt increases long-term liabilities in the statement of net position.
+Depreciation expense (1,348,759) Capital outlays 8,656,641 Proceeds from the sale of assets are recorded as revenue in the governmental funds, while only the net gain or loss on the sale is reported in the statement of activities.
+Net gain or loss on sale of fixed assets (14,786) Changes in proportionate share of net pension asset/liability reported in the statement of activities do not provide for or require the use of current financial resources and therefore are not reported as revenues or expenditures in the government funds.
+Teachers' retirement system.
+Employees' retirement system.
+(1,637,250) 105,163 Bond proceeds provide current financial resources to governmental funds, but issuing debt increases long-term liabilities in the statement of net position.
 Repayment of bond principal is an expenditure in governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
-Repayment of Bond Principal.
-885,000 Certain expenses in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.
-Change in Compensated Absences (32,962) (2,772,452) Change in accrued Interest (174) Change in Net Position - Governmental Activities \$ (2,483,640)
+Repayment of Bond Principal 890,000 Proceeds from Debt (7,340,000) Serial Bond Premium (1,660,609) Certain expenses in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.
+Change in Compensated Absences 30,871 Change in Other Post Employment Benefits Payable (3,336,145) Change in accrued Interest (8,981) Change in Net Position - Governmental Activities \$ (3,679,135)

-Statement of Fiduciary Net Position June 30, 2020
+Statement of Fiduciary Net Position June 30, 2021